allan-corriere/tecs/README.md

 This is my work / projects from the book.

 ## Chapter 1 project
 Not: OK
 And: OK
 Or: OK
 Xor: OK
 Multiplexor: OK
-Demultiplexor: NOPE
+Demultiplexor: OK
 Multibit Not: NOPE
 Multibit And: NOPE
 Multibit Or: NOPE
 Multibit Multiplexor: NOPE
 Multi-Way Gates: NOPE